natmurella/nsw-fuel-lakehouse-project/README.md

 ## Overview

 This project is to explore and demonstrate a **full end-to-end real-time data engineering pipeline** from real-world data sources.
-It pulls the data from an API, store and processes it, and then visualises it on a dashboard.
+It pulls the data from an API, storess and processes it, and then visualises it on a dashboard.

 Areas of Focus:
 - Data Orchestration with Apache Airflow